MikeDombo/BirdID/README.md

 Script for content based image classification using the bag of visual words approach, based on the phow_caltech101.py port by Ludwig Schmidt-Hackenberg, which was itself based on the phow_caltech101.m Matlab script by Andrea Vedaldi.

-The script is a Python version of [phow_caltech101.m][1], a 'one file' example script using the [VLFeat library][6] to train and evaluate a image classifier on the [Caltech-101 data set][4].
+The script is a Python version of [phow_caltech101.m][1], a 'one file' example script using the [VLFeat library][6] to train and evaluate an image classifier on the [Caltech-101 data set][4].
 It has been adapted to use a set of images of birds rather than the Caltech 101 image library.

 Like the original Matlab version this Python script achieves the same (State-of-the-Art in 2008) average accuracy of around 65% as the original file: